agmmnn/awesome-blender/README.md

 -   [appleseed](https://appleseedhq.net/) : is an open source, physically-based global illumination rendering engine primarily designed for animation and visual effects. [![][repo]](https://github.com/appleseedhq/appleseed) [(blender addon)](https://github.com/appleseedhq/blenderseed)
 -   [LuxCore](https://luxcorerender.org/) : LuxCoreRender is a physically based and unbiased rendering engine.
 It offers advanced features like accelerated rendering of indirect light and efficient rendering of caustics. [![][repo]](https://github.com/LuxCoreRender/BlendLuxCore) [(blender addon)](https://github.com/LuxCoreRender/BlendLuxCore)
 -   [E-Cycles](https://blendermarket.com/products/e-cycles) [$] : is a fork of Cycles which renders up to 2.5x faster out of the box when using CUDA GPUs, up to 15x using new options.
+-   [K Cycles](https://blendermarket.com/products/k-cycles) [$] : Another fork of Cycles like E-Cycles.
+Advertised as an improvement over E-Cycles
 -   [AMD Radeon ProRender](https://www.amd.com/en/technologies/radeon-prorender-blender) : is AMD’s powerful physically-based rendering engine that lets creative professionals use open industry standards to leverage GPU and CPU performance to produce stunningly photorealistic images in Blender.
 -   [Pixar's RenderMan for Blender](https://github.com/tyler-furby/RenderManForBlender) : Physically-based render from Pixar.
 Not officially supported 2.8 there are bunch of plugins made by blender community. [[more info]](https://blenderartists.org/t/pixar-renderman-for-blender/646404/650)
     -   [Pixar announces RenderMan's new Blender Bridge Tool.](https://www.blendernation.com/2020/09/02/pixar-announces-rendermans-new-blender-bridge-tool-announced/)